FREQUENTLY ASKED QUESTIONS

 At HTA SCA, students are placed in many of the top hotels and quality catering companies in and around Johannesburg within the hospitality industry.
 Some of the frequently used establishments include the The Saxon Boutique Hotel, Michelangelo Hotel, OR Tambo Southern Sun, Sandton Hilton, Radisson Blu, Sandton Sun and Towers, Four Seasons Westcliff, Southern Sun Monte Casino, Palazzo Monte Casino and many more.
 It is usual for these establishments to offer graduating students a job after their HTA training has ended.

-6. What about the HTA Pass Rate?
+6. What about the Student Pass Rate since 2004?

 HTA School of Culinary Art is proud of achieving and maintaining a student pass rate of 94%